 Enter a name for the cell in the Name field.

-Specify the Type by denoting if the cell is Static Text, Object Data, or Aggregate Function.
+Specify the Type by selecting if the cell is Static Text, Object Data, or Aggregate Function.
+This example uses Static Text (which changes the Name field into Excel Text upon selection).

 Specify the Style that should be applied to the cell.

-Select New to create a new style that can be applied to any of the data in the Excel Export.
+Back on the main page for your new template, click New in the Styles section to create a new style that can be applied to any of the data in the Excel export:

 Specify the properties of the style that will be applied to the cells.

-Upon Save the style will now be available to be used for dynamic columns, static columns, and headers.
+Click Save to make the style available for dynamic columns, static columns, and headers.

-6 Call the Excel Export Module via Microflow
+6 Calling the Excel Export Module via Microflow

-- Call the XLSReport.GenerateExcelDoc java action to pass the required objects to the module.
+In your microflow, call the XLSReport.GenerateExcelDoc Java action (available from the module’s JavaActions folder) to pass the required objects to the module.